asztyber/wdn-sa-benchmark/README.md

    - pressures are labelled with letter _p_ and a number corresponding to the junction number in .inp file, i.e. _p1_ is pressure in a junction with id _1_,
    - faults are labelled with letter _f_ and are sequentially numbered from 0,
    - measurements are labelled with prefix _m_ and variable name.

+* `measurements` - simulated measurements for L-TOWN network including leaks, faults and cyber attacks
+  - .xlsx files contain measurements
+  - .yaml files describe the configuration of leaks, faults and cyber attacks

+## L-TOWN
+ * https://zenodo.org/record/4017659 - the source of the L-TOWN.inp file
+ * https://github.com/KIOS-Research/BattLeDIM - code from this repo was extended with the simulation of faults and cyber-attacks to provide measurement data for scenarios 1 and 2